browserengineering/book/book/chrome.md

 in, and so on.
 We want the one that's "on top", so the last object in the list:[^overlap]

-[^overlap]: In a real browser you can also sibling elements that overlap each other, like a dialog that overlaps some text.
+[^overlap]: In a real browser, sibling elements can also overlap each other---for example, a dialog that overlaps some text.
 Web pages control which element is on top using the `z-index` property.
-So real browsers use [stacking contexts][stack-ctx] to resolve what exactly you actually clicked on.
+So real browsers have to compute [stacking contexts][stack-ctx] to resolve what you actually clicked on.

 [stack-ctx]: https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context